hashicorp/vault-client-dotnet/docs/System.md

 <a name="readconfigauditingrequestheader"></a>
 # **ReadConfigAuditingRequestHeader**
-> void ReadConfigAuditingRequestHeader (string header)
+> void ReadConfigAuditingRequestHeader (string header, TimeSpan? wrapTTL = null)

 List the information for the given request header.